Asia Today: Cases still rise in SKorea, Malaysia stays shut

 The country has added 4,630 cases over the last 16 days, raising fears about overwhelming hospitals.

+“While young people may think that COVID-19 is an illness they could recover from after a certain period, it could become a life and death matter for the parents and grandparents they love and also people with existing medical conditions,” Kwon said during a virus briefing, pleading for vigilance in social distancing.
+“Each and every one of us ... is at war with COVID-19.
+In war, we need to maintain unity to protect the safety of ourselves and our neighbors and prevent the collapse of all our social systems.”

+More than 1,000 infections have been linked to a northern Seoul church led by a conservative pastor who opposes the country’s president.
+The spread worsened after thousands of anti-government protesters, including members of the Sarang Jeil Church and its pastor, Jun Kwang-hun, marched in downtown Seoul on Aug.
+15. More than 300, including Jun, have tested positive.

-For eight days starting Sunday, restaurants will provide only deliveries and takeouts after 9 p.m.
-Franchised coffee shops like Starbucks will sell only takeout drinks and food while gyms and after-school academies will be shut to slow the viral spread.
+For eight days starting Sunday, restaurants in the Seoul metropolitan area will provide only deliveries and takeouts after 9 p.m.
+Franchised coffee shops like Starbucks will sell only takeout drinks and food while gyms and after-school academies will be shut to slow the viral spread in the region.

+Authorities have already banned larger gatherings, shut down nightspots and churches, and shifted most schools back to remote learning nationwide.
+But they have so far resisted elevating restrictions to the highest level.
+Such a move would possibly include a ban on all gatherings of more than 10 people, shutting down a broader range of businesses and having private company employees work from home.

 In other developments in the Asia-Pacific region: